danielrsfreitas/data_architect/data_architecture_foundations/README.md

 The goal of this project is to be able to digest a memo provided by the Tech ABC Corp Head of HR, with the business context of the company and requisition of a brand new HR database system, and come up with a solution proposal.
 It is essential to meet all the technical and business requirements of the project by providing two assets:

-1. Solution Report
+1. <a href="https://github.com/danielrsfreitas/data_architect/blob/main/data_architecture_foundations/daniel-freitas-hr-db.pptx_v2.pdf" title="Solution Report">Solution Report</a>
-2. SQL file
+2. <a href="https://github.com/danielrsfreitas/data_architect/blob/main/data_architecture_foundations/SQL/">SQL implementation</a>

 ## Business Scenario